 News & Reviews

-I really enjoyed conducting the opening Gala Concert of the Cork International Choral Festival in City Hall on 18th April.
+Thank you to all the performers who took part in the opening Gala Concert of the Cork International Choral Festival in City Hall on 18th April.
 The centre-pieces of the programme were performances of pieces for wind band, massed choirs (180 voices) and soloists by Bernard Geary (In Praise of a City) and Aloys Fleischmann (Clare's Dragoons arranged for symphonic wind ensemble, choir and baritone soloist by Mark Armstrong).
 For the rest of the week I was a member of the International Jury and enjoyed hearing some great Irish and international choirs!

 In December 2017 I was invited to give a submission regarding the current usage of the Irish National Anthem to Seanad Éireann in my role as Director of the Defence Forces School of Music.
 As the anthem has fallen out of copyright it is intended to enshrine Amhrán na bhFiann in legislation and I was honoured to have been asked to provide a definitive arrangement for voice and piano for this purpose.